 Are you married?
 Divorced?
 Separated?

 It is unlawful to discriminate based on an applicant’s marital status.

-- Employers should avoid questions asking for information typically evaluated differently for men and women, such as questions regarding child care arrangements, plans for future children./dt>
+- Questions asking for information typically evaluated differently for men and women, such as questions regarding child care arrangements, plans for future children

 Oregon law clearly states that discrimination on the basis of pregnancy is sex discrimination.
 According to the law, pregnant employees must receive the same benefits as other employees in similar job classifications.

 - Questions asking for information that could be used to screen out members of protected classes.